Robertfarb/whiteboarding-curriculum/projects/git-workflow.md

 * login-form
 * navbar-dropdown-menu

 Let's say that your teammate assigns you to review the pull request on his or her feature branch `login-form`.
-From your command line, `checkout login-form` so that you can view and test the code locally.
+From your command line, `git checkout login-form` so that you can view and test the code locally.

+Once you approve a pull request, delete the branch on Github.

+On the same note, if your pull request gets approved, you don't have to keep working on that same local feature branch.
+You can delete it locally with `git branch -d feature-branch-name-that-was-approved` and then check out another feature branch to work on something else.

 #### General tips for a successful workflow
 1. When switching between branches, your branch must be clean.
 To keep it simple, commit any changes before switching.